 Does this mean you should rush out and purchase business property before 2022 ends to take advantage of the 100 percent bonus depreciation?
 Not necessarily.
 For many businesses, an alternative is not going away: IRC Section 179 expensing.

 IRC Section 179 expensing and bonus depreciation both allow business owners to deduct in one year the cost of most types of tangible personal property, plus off-the-shelf computer software.
-Both can be used for new and used property acquired by purchase from an unrelated party.
-Both also can be used to deduct various non-structural improvements to non-residential buildings after they are placed in service.

 But there are some significant differences between the two deductions: